flyingcircusio/fc-nixos/doc/src/upgrade.md

 We have removed and changed a few custom options in this process:

-- flyingcircus.services.nginx.disableDHEATMitigation: The DHEAT mitigation is now part of services.nginx.recommendedTlsSettings.
+- `flyingcircus.services.nginx.disableDHEATMitigation`: The DHEAT mitigation is now part of services.nginx.recommendedTlsSettings.
 Please override the nginx option `ssl_prefer_server_ciphers` manually if you explicitly want to disable this behavior.
 - `flyingcircus.nginx.virtualHosts.<vhost>.listenAddress`: Use `services.nginx.virtualHosts.<vhost>.listenAddresses`